Pricing

 // Both are credits (stored negative), so the legs sum to -1000.

-The work happens in three steps, in order.
 The fee comes off the top first.
-Each recipient then
+Each recipient then takes its shareBps of what’s left.
+Whatever

-takes its shareBps of what's left.
-Whatever the rounding leaves behind joins the fee in the
+the rounding leaves behind joins the fee in the platform’s REVENUE account.

-distributed shares can fall a minor unit or two short of the net.
-The leftover doesn't vanish and it
+Each seller’s share rounds down, so the shares can fall a minor unit or two short of the net;

-isn't conjured — revenueForSplit hands it to REVENUE along with the fee, so the credits always
+revenueForSplit hands the remainder to REVENUE with the fee, so the credits sum to the exact

 The fee itself rounds in the other direction. feeForPrice rounds the basis-point fee up to a